Board of Education Policy 3420: Non-Discrimination and Anti-Harassment in the School District

 NOTE: Refer also to Policies #6120 — Equal Employment Opportunity

-#6121 — Sexual Harassment of District Personnel
+#6121 — Sexual Harassment in the Workplace

-#7550 — Dignity For All Students
+#7550 — Dignity for All Students

 #7551 — Sexual Harassment of Students